-Time is not on your side.
+Remember, recruiting takes time.
 Many organizations recruit reactively.
 They put energy into recruitment only when they intend to hire for a vacant job, and they are the most likely to stop recruitment when they stop hiring.
-Even if you are reactive in your recruitment, it’s important that you think ahead.
 We tend to be overly optimistic about how long it takes to fill a job with the right person, so we often start too late.

 Consider the timeline.
-If you are starting from scratch, you will need to define the role, write a job posting, and prepare to launch the recruitment effort.
-This is actually a modest amount of work, but when you have to reach a consensus on the details with the rest of your busy team, the process can easily take one or two weeks.
+If you are starting from scratch, you will need to define the role, write a job posting, and prepare to launch your recruitment efforts.
+This is actually a modest amount of work, but when you have to reach consensus on the details with the rest of your busy team, the process can easily take 1 or 2 weeks.

 Success!
 You’ve found the right person.
-Although it can vary a lot, we’ve found it most often takes about three to five days to get an offer pre-negotiated, prepared, and into the hands of a candidate.
-Once this is done, you typically give your candidate a few days to discuss with their family and decide, as well as an accommodation for their notice period.
-Even though two weeks’ notice is the standard, many professionals will want to give three or even four weeks’ notice in these challenging times.
+Although it can vary a lot, we’ve found it most often takes about 3-5 days to get an offer pre-negotiated, prepared, and into the hands of a candidate.
+Then you give them a few days to discuss with their family and decide, taking into account an accommodation for their notice period.
+Even though 2 weeks’ notice is the standard, many professionals will want to give 3 or even 4 weeks’ notice in these challenging times.

-When you add it all up, you can see that a complete hiring cycle of eight to twelve weeks is very common.
-We tend to be overly optimistic because we think of the hiring cycle beginning when we start seeing applicants, and ending when the right person accepts an offer.
-In reality, you need to start your recruitment now for the people you want to have on your team two to three months from now.
+When you add it all up, you can see that even the best case scenario for a complete hiring cycle of 8 to 12 weeks is very common.
+We tend to be overly optimistic, because we think of the hiring cycle beginning when we start seeing applicants and ending when the right person accepts an offer.
+In reality, you need to start your recruitment now for the people you want to have on your team 2-3 months from now.

 Step 2: Keep your best candidates warm through personal contact

 This is the time to strengthen those relationships through honest and authentic personal contact.
 Regular contact with a small pool of great candidates not only keeps them interested and engaged in your company, but also gives them better insight into your culture and purpose.
-If they’re the right fit, this will make them more committed to joining you when you are ready.
+If they’re the right fit, this will further commit them to sticking with the hiring process.

 Step 3: Go deeper with your “Why Work Here?” message

-Take some time to visit your own career page.
-Now that your team is remote, will your message still attract the right people to want to work with you?
+For those that didn’t, take some time to visit your own career page.
+Now that your team has changed the way they work, will this message still attract the right people to want to work with you?

 If your “Why Work Here?” message is built around a beautiful office with free food and regular team-building events, it’s time to go deeper.
-You need to explore the elements that genuinely connect your team, and give them fulfillment in their work.
+You need to explore the elements that truly connect your team and that give them fulfillment in their work.

 It’s not as hard as you think.
 Start by picking a few people on your team and simply ask them:

 You will discover new insights about what is truly motivating them: a sense of purpose, opportunities to learn and grow, the challenge of solving hard problems, or the chance to have a lasting impact and change lives.
-Pull on threads and find common stories.
-Eventually you will get closer to the core of why people are attracted to and committed to your purpose.
+Pull on threads, find common stories, and eventually you will get closer to the core of why people are attracted to and committed to your purpose.